syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/getting-started.md

 ## Adding Ribbon Items

 You can use the `e-ribbon-collection` tag helper to define each ribbon collection that contains one or more items.
-To define each ribbon item, you can use the `e-ribbon-item` tag helper and the `type` property to specify the type of control to be rendered, like a button, a drop-down button, a combo box, and more.
+To define each ribbon item, you can use the `e-ribbon-item` tag helper and the `Type` property to specify the type of control to be rendered, like a button, a drop-down button, a combo box, and more.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}